rishabhChaurasia/laravel-ecommerce-store/README.md

 - Monitor opt-out rates for continuous improvement

 The abandoned cart recovery system is designed to seamlessly integrate with your existing e-commerce platform and provide immediate value in recovering lost sales while maintaining a positive customer experience.

-## Contributing

-Thank you for considering contributing to LaraStore!
-Please follow these steps:

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Make your changes
-4. Ensure all tests pass (`php artisan test`)
-5. Commit your changes (`git commit -m 'Add amazing feature'`)
-6. Push to the branch (`git push origin feature/amazing-feature`)
-7. Open a Pull Request

-### Development Workflow
-- Use PSR-12 coding standards
-- Write tests for new features
-- Document public methods and classes
-- Follow the existing code style

-## Security

-LaraStore takes security seriously.
-If you discover any security vulnerabilities, please send an email to [rishabh.78275@gmail.com](mailto:rishabh.78275@gmail.com) instead of using the issue tracker.

-### Security Features Implemented
-- CSRF protection on all forms
-- Input validation and sanitization
-- SQL injection prevention through Eloquent ORM
-- XSS prevention through Blade template escaping
-- Secure password hashing
-- Authentication middleware
-- Role-based access control

 ## License